Juank0621/Juank0621/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue?logo=linkedin)](https://www.linkedin.com/in/juancarlosgarzon)
 ![Python](https://badges.aleen42.com/src/python.svg)

 Welcome to my GitHub!
-I'm passionate about Machine Learning, Artificial Intelligence, and Computer Vision.
+I'm passionate about Machine Learning, Artificial Intelligence, Natural Language Procesing, and Computer Vision.
 Feel free to explore my projects and connect with me!

 # 🤖 Juan Garzón | Machine Learning Engineer
 With over **5 years of experience in Data Analysis** within the **Aviation Industry** and **10 years of service** in the **Colombian Aerospace Force**, I bring a unique blend of technical expertise, analytical skills, and industry knowledge.